Allergan Breast Implants

-The design of the implant's textured shell allows human tissue to grow into the surface of the implant, to keep the implant in place.
+The design of the implant's textured shell allows human tissue to grow into the implant's surface, keeping the implant in place.
 This design is alleged to cause inflammation and scar tissue around the implant.
 Chronic inflammation is believed to be a factor in causing BIA-ALCL.

 The medical device manufacturer could also be found responsible if:

-- The device had a defect when it left the manufacturer's possession, and that defect substantially contributed to the patient's condition, disease, or injuries.
+- The device had a defect when it left the manufacturer's possession, substantially contributing to the patient's condition, disease, or injuries.

 Failure to Warn / Label Defect

-Medical device manufacturers are required to give warnings to doctors of non-obvious risks associated with the use of their device.
+Medical device manufacturers must warn doctors of non-obvious risks associated with using their devices.

 Negligence by the Manufacturer

-A finding of negligence requires that plaintiffs prove:
+A finding of negligence requires that plaintiffs prove the following:

-- Allergan (the defendant) owed the plaintiff a duty of care.
+- Allergan (the defendant) owed the plaintiff a duty of care, and

 - Allergan breached that duty of care.